paul-wolf/strgen/README.md

     [a-z]{4}|[0-9]{9}

-Generates a string with either four lower case alphbetic characters or a string that is 9 digits in length.
+Generates a string with either four lower case alphabetic characters or a string that is 9 digits in length.

 Using a character class and no quantifier will result in a quantifier of 1.
 Thus: